Coordinated Stress-Structure Self-Organization in Granular Packing

 Turning to cell stresses, the principal stresses are $\sigma^c_1$ and $\sigma^c_2<\sigma^c_1$, the mean and deviatoric cell stresses are, respectively, $p=(\sigma^c_1+\sigma^c_2)/2$ and $q=(\sigma^c_1-\sigma^c_2)/2$.
 We expect cell stability to be sensitive to the ratio $h=q/p$, which is supported by our model below.
 The PDFs of $h$ are found to be also independent of the packing process.
-With increasing $\mu$, they get broader and their mean, $\bar{h}$, increases (Fig. 6 in the SM \cite{supmat22}). \\ To understand the PDF of $h$, we decompose it to its conditional probabilities in $n$-disc cells, $P(h|n)$:
+With increasing $\mu$, they broaden and their mean, $\bar{h}$, increases (Fig. 6 in the SM \cite{supmat22}). \\ To understand the PDF of $h$, we decompose it to its conditional probabilities in cells of order $n$ (henceforth $n$-cells), $P(h|n)$:

-where $Q(n)$ is the fraction of cells of order $n$.
+where $Q(n)$ is the fraction of $n$-cells.
 The mean at order $n$, $\bar{h}(n)=\sum_n h P(h|n)$, decreases with $n$ at roughly the same rate in all the systems, $\partial\bar{h}(n)/\partial n = -0.015\pm0.001$ (see the SM \cite{supmat22}).
-Thus, cell stability to deviatoric stress decreases with increasing cell order, consistent with the conclusions in \cite{matsushima2017fundamental} and \cite{sun2020}.
-We also see that $\partial\bar{h}(n)/\partial\mu>0$, evidence for friction increasing cell stability. \\ Rewriting (\ref{eq:decomposition}) as
+This means that cell stability to deviatoric stress decreases with increasing cell order, consistent with the conclusions in \cite{matsushima2017fundamental} and \cite{sun2020}.
+We also observe that $\partial\bar{h}(n)/\partial\mu>0$, i.e., cell stability increases with friction. \\